-Carly Romanow Programs Director & Staff Lawyer
+Carly Romanow Executive Director and Staff Lawyer

 Carly graduated from the University of Saskatchewan College of Law in 2014 and was called to the bar in 2015.
 Carly articled and practiced in private practice until July of 2016 when she joined PBLS.
 Carly has been an active participant in pro bono service programs as the Programs Coordinator for Pro Bono Students Canada and volunteering with CLASSIC at the University of Saskatchewan College of Law.
 Carly was a volunteer with the PBLS Panel Program in private practice and is currently a volunteer with the Regina Free Legal Clinic.

 Pierre completed his undergraduate studies at the University of Victoria and earned his Juris Doctor from the University of Saskatchewan College of Law in 2015, where he served as President of the Law Student's Association.
 Pierre is fluent in French and completed a portion of his undergraduate studies at Sciences Po in Paris.
 Following the completion of his studies, Pierre articled and practiced as a litigator with an established Regina law firm.
 In January of 2018, Pierre left private practice to join PBLS, where he also volunteers with the Regina Free Legal Clinic.

 Kaitlynn graduated with her Bachelor of Human Justice from the University of Regina in 2016.
 During her studies, Kaitlynn was a practicum student with PBLS and permanently joined the PBLS team in May of 2016.
 Kaitlynn is from the White Bear First Nation and is actively involved in her First Nations culture.

 Kelsey is close to completing her Bachelor of Human Justice degree from the University of Regina and is set to convocate in 2018.
 Kelsey has a background in social justice and has been involved in a number of community groups and organizations.